RCA ES-402BEN

 Summary

-This is a Solid State RCA ES-402BEN Color Television.
-Though not much information on it, It is estimated to have been built and sold in the late 1960s or even early 70s, due to the fact it still uses vacuum tubes over transistors.
-Overall though, has a great picture and definitely worth having in your collection if it works well.
+The RCA ES-402BEN Color Television was the last hybrid set that RCA made.
+It is estimated to have been built and sold in the late 1960s or even early 70s, due to the fact it still uses vacuum tubes over transistors in a hybrid fashion (CTC-53 chassis).

 Manuals